-- Overview of Dyslexia & Simulation

-- The Law & Dyslexia IEPs & 504 Plans

-- Executive Function
+- The Law & Dyslexia IEPs & 504 Plans - Executive Function

 Note - Additional live chats will be scheduled at the end of each course for a live Qu&A and for the practicum.
 Dates TBD.
 If you are unable to attend, the webinars are recorded and posted on the class site.